awsdocs/amazon-connect-admin-guide/doc_source/save-reports.md

 1. Choose the **Historical metrics** tab\.

 1. Go to the row that has the report you want to delete, and choose the **Delete** icon\.
+If you don't have permissions in your security profile to delete reports, this option won't be available\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/connect/latest/adminguide/images/hmr-delete-saved-report.png)